 - Greater participant commitment, higher level of engagement

-While online card sorting software does provide useful analysis and visualization results, you’ll still need to spend time analyzing the results.
-The automatic analysis presents the data, which you still must interpret and extrapolate.
+While online card sorting software does provide useful analysis and visualization results, you’ll still need to analyze the results.

 STEP 1: Identify participants

 Card sorting aims to capture employees’ perspectives on how different pieces of information fit together, but not all employees have the exact same perspective.
-The way people see and use a specific piece of content may vary based on their job levels, departments, locations, etc. It is therefore important to involve employees who span the spectrum on a number of different criteria.
+The way people see and use a specific piece of content may vary based on their job levels, departments, locations, etc. It is therefore important to involve employees who span the spectrum on various criteria.

 STEP 2: Review content audit & select topics for cards

-We presume that prior to the card sorting you have completed a full content audit that will provide you with a rich list of content from which to select your examples.
-See the ThoughtFarmer how-to guide on intranet content audits to learn more about that process.
+We presume that prior to the card sorting you have completed a full content audit that provides you with a rich list of content to select your examples.

-Try to pick content that is universally relevant.
 Building a new intranet is a tremendous opportunity to learn about your organization.
-One thing you may discover is that people in different locations and roles use very different information than you use.
+You may discover that people in different locations and roles use very different information than you use.
 But you don’t want to learn this lesson by picking cards that are foreign to some of your testers.
 If people see cards they don’t understand, they will have trouble completing the exercise and may feel the intranet is not relevant to their work.
-To address this issue you can complete a comprehensive content audit and then select content you think is used across the entire company.
+To address this issue you can complete a comprehensive content audit and then select the content you think is used across the entire company.

-STEP 3: Analyze topics for consistent level of granularity
+STEP 3: Analyze topics for a consistent level of granularity

 Will you include only individual pages and files, such as “Travel Expense Form,” or will you move up to a broader section/folder level of content, such as “Travel forms”?
 These two examples offer different levels of granularity.
 One is a specific piece of content while the other is a section that contains specific pieces of content.

-Keep in mind that the goal of a card sort is to surface users’ mental models and assumptions about content.
-Considering that, try to avoid listing “manuals” or “guides” or “handbook” or similar terms that pre-suppose content groupings that may not make sense to users.
-When you use such terms you are embedding your own assumptions in the cards, which can skew results.
+The goal of a card sort is to surface users’ mental models and assumptions about content.
+So try to avoid listing manuals, guides, etc. or similar terms that pre-suppose content groupings that don’t make sense to users, and potentially skew results.

 STEP 4: Write brief card descriptions (optional)